scalableinternetservices/ucsb_website/project0.md

 Build, deploy, and load test a static web page hosted on GitHub Pages.

+This project will ensure that students can deploy and load test a simple web page prior to working with more complicated web applications.

+Static web pages are fast to serve, and are relatively trivial to scale.
+Anyone with access to a free github account can deploy a static web site that can scale to thousands of users without requring any knowledge of how such scaling is accomplished.

 ## Learning Outcomes:

 - Student can setup a git repository and use it for version control.